aswinkp/aswinkp.github.io/_posts/2016-08-21-django-angular2-tutorial-part-2.md

 ### Into Action

+The best practice is to seperate frontend templating from backend and make Angular standalone app.

+So do this only when you have a clear requirement to integrate Django templating with Angular templating engine.

 Continuing from the first part of this tutorial series. [https://4sw.in/blog/2016/django-angular2-tutorial/](https://4sw.in/blog/2016/django-angular2-tutorial/) .

 > Download the source code [HERE](https://github.com/aswinkp/django-ng2-starter).